-The legendary 1950s-era TV show Happy Days gets reinvented as a gritty 1980s noir.
+The legendary 1950s-era TV show Happy Days gets reinvented as a gritty, “shamelessly entertaining” (Kirkus Reviews) 1980s noir.

 Late October, 1984.
 Prince and Bruce are dominating FM radio.
 Ron and Nancy are headed back to the White House.
-Crockett and Tubbs are leading men everywhere to embrace pastels.
 And Richard Cunningham?
 Well, Richard Cunningham is having a really bad Sunday.

-Who Killed The Fonz? imagines what happened to the characters of the legendary TV series Happy Days twenty years after the show left off.
-And while much has changed in the interim—goodbye drive-in movie theaters, hello VCRs—the story centers around the same timeless themes as the show: the meaning of family.
+“Readers yearning for simpler times will enjoy this trip down memory lane, which is as comforting as an episode of Happy Days” (Publishers Weekly).
+Who Killed the Fonz? imagines what happened to the characters of the legendary TV show Happy Days twenty years after the series left off.
+And while much has changed in the interim—goodbye drive-in movie theaters, hello VCRs—the story centers around the same timeless themes as the show: The meaning of family.
 The significance of friendship.
 The importance of community.

-Fast-paced and full of nostalgia, Who Killed the Fonz? is an ingenious twist on a beloved classic that proves sometimes you can go home again.
+“Wildly inventive and entertaining” (Booklist), Who Killed the Fonz? is an “irresistible” (New York Newsday) twist on a beloved classic that proves sometimes you can go home again.

 "Who Killed the Fonz? stands tall in a field of television property revivals.
 James Boice deftly mixes the broad comedy of the TV series with classic noir elements, resulting in an unexpectedly emotional rollercoaster ride that's more than a novelty.
 Happy Days are here again!" —Andrew Shaffer, author of the New York Times bestseller Hope Never Dies: An Obama Biden Mystery